nboldi/haskell-tools-atom/README.md

 This repository contains an Atom plugin that enables the refactoring of Haskell files using the [Haskell-tools](https://github.com/haskell-tools/haskell-tools) framework.

 Check out the [documentation](documentation/user-manual.md) of the plugin here.
 The documentation of the refactorings can be found in the [Haskell-tools](https://github.com/haskell-tools/haskell-tools/blob/master/documentation/refactorings.md) repository.

+**Warning: This version only works with the last version of the haskell-tools packages (0.6), but this constraint is not validated.
+So make sure you have the latest version.**